 Admiral Zachary O’Connell

-Zachary O'Connell is the current Commanding Officer of Task Force 72, and is stationed on Starbase 72 orbiting Minos Korva.
-He was formerly the Fleet's Logistics Officer, Community Relations Officer, and Executive Officer of Task Force 9.
+Zachary O'Connell is the former Commanding Officer of Task Force 72, and was stationed on Starbase 72 orbiting Minos Korva.
+He was previously the Fleet's Logistics Officer, Community Relations Officer, and Executive Officer of Task Force 9.

 The O’Connell family was a wealthy and prominent business family that had thrived for four generations in the heart of New York City.
 Four years after Zachary’s birth, his parents were killed in a hovercraft accident outside of Pensacola, Florida during a business trip.
 Custody of Zachary was granted to his only living relative, his mother’s brother, Richard Noble.

 Being an only child, young Zachary had a difficult time transitioning to a new world—and new parents.
 Richard owned a farm in the heart of Kansas, where Zachary spent the next fourteen years of his life.
 Knowing his parents were dead and never coming back made the time difficult, yet somewhat bearable.
 Most people that knew Zach would testify that he was a good kid, dedicated to perform whatever task set before him.
 Having grown up on a farm with daily chores to perform, Zach grew an appreciation for hard work, and would never do anything without putting a little sweat into it.

 Zach graduated from high school a year early, and turned down many offers for prestigious colleges.
 Instead, he took a year to travel Earth and nearby star systems to soak in knowledge and do a little soul searching.